Kristi Toliver: International career

 In the 2009–10 off-season, Toliver spent the first portion of the off-season in Israel playing for Raanana Hertzeliya.
 In the second portion of the off-season, Toliver played in Hungary for MKB Euroleasing Sopron.
 In the 2010–11 off-season, Toliver played in Turkey for Samsun Canik Belediyesi.
 From 2011 to 2014, Toliver played three off-seasons in Russia for Dynamo Moscow, winning back-to-back championships with the team in 2013 and 2014.

-Toliver was a member of the Slovakian women's national basketball team in the EuroBasket Women 2015 qualification tournament in 2014 after receiving her Slovak citizenship.
+Toliver was a member of the Slovakia women's national basketball team in the EuroBasket Women 2015 qualification tournament in 2014 after receiving her Slovak citizenship.
 The team finished first place in Group A to qualify for the EuroBasket Women 2015 tournament, where they finished 9th place with a 3–4 record, missing out on a spot in the Olympic qualifying tournament for the 2016 Summer Olympics.

 From 2014 to 2016, Toliver has played for UMMC Ekaterinburg in Russia for two off-seasons and had won back-to-back championships with the team in 2015 and 2016.
 Toliver played with teammate, Candace Parker in her first-offseason with the team.
 As of August 2016, Toliver had re-signed with UMMC Ekaterinburg for the 2016–17 off-season and won her third consecutive championship with the team.
-In 2017, Toliver re-signed again with UMMC Ekaterinburg for the 2017-18 off-season and won her fourth consecutive Russian League championship with the team.
+In 2017, Toliver re-signed again with UMMC Ekaterinburg for the 2017–18 off-season and won her fourth consecutive Russian League championship with the team.